mondayevidence/NetworkSecurity/README.md

 # NetworkSecurity
-This repository contains a recreation of some of the labs done in my Network Security course during my masters program.
-Some of the labs done include:<br/>
+This repository contains the lab report my teammate and I taught in the Network Security lab during my masters program.
+Some of the labs done by other students include:<br/>
-* Simple exploitation and pivoting with Metasploit,
 * ARP Poisioning,
 * Honeypot setup
 * Simple MitM attack,